 Gavin Redmond, 18, moves easily between two worlds that, at first glance, couldn’t seem more different: the football field and the orchestra stage.
 As a center on Mason County High School’s varsity football team and first-chair cellist in the school orchestra, Gavin represents both the strength and creativity that define his hometown of Maysville.

 He first picked up the cello because of his grandmother’s love for music.
 She hoped one of her grandchildren would learn to play, and Gavin decided he wanted to be that person.
-What began as a way to honor her became something he grew to love for himself.
+What began as a way to honor her became something he grew to love.

-The night before his senior home game, he’ll trade his helmet for a bow, performing center stage in one of the town’s four auditoriums, a reflection of Maysville’s deep connection to the arts, a distinction few other Mason County towns can claim, said Charles “C.J.”
+The night before his senior home game, he will trade his helmet for a bow, performing center stage in one of the town’s four auditoriums, a reflection of Maysville’s deep connection to the arts, said Charles “C.J.”
 Hunter IV, retired orchestra director for Mason County.

-Although traditional values and Kentucky football pride run deep in the town, Maysville also celebrates artistic expression, from its murals and historic theaters to the students who, like Gavin, prove that creativity and competition can thrive side by side, and maybe even make each other stronger.
+Although football pride runs deep, Maysville also celebrates artistic expression, from its murals and historic theaters to the students who, like Gavin, prove that creativity and competition can thrive side-by-side, and maybe even make each other stronger.
 “They both are like performances,” Gavin said.
 “It can be a lot of pressure, everyone watching and relying on you.”